irecsys/CARSKit/README.md

 ### Release Notes
 ------------------

+**2015/11/11, Version 0.2.0 (Coming Soon)**
+* **What's New**:
+ - add Tensor Factorization into CARSKit
+ - optimizer the coding
+ - probably add some post-filtering algorithms
+* **To-Do List**:
+  - preparation to integrate with LibRec
+  - may implement more context-aware recommendation algorithms

 **2015/09/25, Initial Release Version 0.1.0**

 Today is the day -- iPhone 6S/6S+ is released for sales and we have the initial release for CARSKit.